How to block IP addresses & users from your website

 When you stitch all of these pieces together, you create a unique online “fingerprint” for a user that can trace them across different websites and browsing sessions.

-Fingerprinting is the most accurate user identification method (Fingerprint Pro has a success rate of up to 99.5 percent).
+Fingerprint Pro is the most accurate user identification method.
 Unfortunately, while a user can delete cookies, there’s no way to delete a browser fingerprint.
 It works in incognito mode, behind a VPN or proxy server, and across multiple browsers.

 Like many JavaScript libraries, Fingerprint is easy to use and has extensive documentation.
 To get started, either install via NPM, yarn, or use a CDN: